 During his tenure as governor, Massachusetts was plagued by sharp inflation, and a number of farmers defaulted on loans and ended up in prison.
 In the face of the mounting political crisis, Hancock, who was suffering from gout, resigned the governorship in 1785.
 The following year, an armed uprising by Massachusetts farmers that later became known as Shay’s Rebellion broke out.
 The rebellion ended in early 1787, and Hancock was reelected governor that same year.
 He did not attend the 1787 Constitutional Convention in Philadelphia; however, he presided over his home state’s 1788 convention to ratify the U.S. Constitution and gave a speech in favor of ratification.

-In 1789, Hancock was a candidate in the first U.S. presidential election, but received only four electoral votes out of a total 138 cast.
+In 1789, Hancock was a candidate in the first U.S. presidential election but received only four electoral votes out of a total of 138 cast.
 George Washington garnered 69 votes, while John Adams (1735-1826) captured 36 votes, earning the two men the presidency and vice presidency, respectively.

 Hancock remained governor of Massachusetts until his death at age 56 on October 8, 1793.
 Following an extravagant funeral, he was buried at Boston’s Granary Burying Ground.